MichaelCurrin/vuepress-quickstart/README.md

 > Performant - VuePress generates pre-rendered **static HTML** for each page, and runs as an **SPA** once a page is loaded.

 To learn more about VuePress, see my [Resources](https://michaelcurrin.github.io/dev-resources/resources/javascript/packages/vuepress/) page.

+## Create a fresh project

+Use the VuePress CLI tool to bootstrap a new project in a local directory.

+Make sure you have Node.js 10+ installed and optionally Yarn installed too.

+These commands will work even if you don't have VuePress installed locally.

+- Using NPM / NPX:
+    ```sh
+    $ npx create-vuepress-site my-app
+    ```
+- Using Yarn:
+    ```sh
+    $ yarn create vuepress-site my-app
+    ```

 ## Installation